 - 3/4 - 1 cup peanut sauce

 - 1 large pineapple

 - Combine the sauce ingredients in a 1 quart jar with a tight fitting lid.
 Shake well.

 - Rinse the chicken thighs and pat dry.
 Transfer the meat into a large ziplock bag and pour 3/4 - 1 cup of the peanut sauce over the meat.
 Reserve the remainder of the sauce for dipping or dressing at the table.

 - Squeeze the air out of the bag and seal it.
 Place the meat in the refrigerator and allow to marinate 1-3 hours.

-- Grill the meat over medium-high heat for about 20 minutes, until it is cooked through.
+- Lower the heat to medium-high heat for the chicken.
+Grill about 20 minutes, until each piece is cooked through.

 World Spice Merchants https://www.worldspice.com